 I wonder if anyone can help me with some verses my father use to recite, all I have is some of the words, and the basic ideas behind the verses.

 The second involved a father sitting on a spade/shovel (Лопато), a mother sitting on something else (Kocубу?)…

 There are commands to a horse in horse language to go left and right (that sounded like Hi-ta, viss-ta)…

 And the last line:

 їдемо до шлюбy (go off to get married)

 If anyone can help Peter with either of these verses, please let us know in the comments below.

-This artilce was posted on Wednesday, February 13th, 2013 at 6:37 pm and is filed under Children's Songs, Countries & Cultures, Languages, Nursery Rhymes, Questions, Ukraine, Ukrainian, Ukrainian Children's Songs.
+This article was posted on Wednesday, February 13th, 2013 at 6:37 pm and is filed under Children's Songs, Countries & Cultures, Languages, Nursery Rhymes, Questions, Ukraine, Ukrainian, Ukrainian Children's Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.